centuryglass/IntraPaint/doc/tools.md

 Select rectangle or ellipse regions in the image.
 - Left click and drag to select, right click and drag to clear.
 - Hold control to force selections to stick to a fixed aspect ratio.

+# Tool menu options:
+- Show layer window: Opens the layer panel in a new window.
+- Show image window: Opens a new window that shows only the edited image and selection, and lets you move the image generation area.
+- Select image generator: Opens a window you can use to review alternate AI image generators, and switch between them if they've been set up correctly.
+- LCM mode: This option is only visible when using stable-diffusion when you've downloaded the LCM lora model and have the LCM sampler.
+LCM mode dramatically decreases image generation time, and gives more predictable but less creative results.
+Selecting this option adjusts various image generation parameters to the particular settings needed by LCM models.